-To provides a framework which offers support and flexibility for breastfeeding mothers in their transition back to and or ongoing study or work, and in their roles as parents.
+To provide a framework which offers support and flexibility for breastfeeding mothers in their transition back to and/or during ongoing work, and in their roles as parents.

 The University supports and promotes the achievement of a work/life balance for its Employees.
-The University is also sensitive to the needs of Students and Employees who wish to breastfeed while studying.
-In this context, the University acknowledges the importance of breastfeeding for both mother and child and supports women who wish to combine breastfeeding with employment or study.
+In this context, the University acknowledges the importance of breastfeeding for both mother and child and supports women who wish to combine breastfeeding with employment.

 4.1 Provision of support and facilities

 4.1.1 Lactation breaks